fabferri/az-pattern/vpn/p2s/README.md

 The script **04-az-clientVM.json** makes the following actions:
 - create a new vnet and spin up a Windows 11 VM.
 This VM is used as client to connect in P2S VPN to the VPN Gateway
-- create a system management identity with contribotor role on the the storage account
+- create a system management identity with ontributor role on the storage account
 - run a powershell script extension **downloadClientCert.ps1** to download the client certificate from the storage account to the Windows 11 VM.
    - The digital client certificate for P2S VPN is stored to the local folder **C:\cert** of Windows 11 Azure VM.
    - the P2S user profile **azurevpnconfig.xml** is downloaded from the Azure storage account to the local folder **C:\cert** of Windows 11 Azure VM